Uphaar cinema fire: HC asks Ansals to reply to police’s plea to enhance punishment in evidence tampering case | Law-Order

 It also asked the Association of Victims of Uphaar Tragedy (AVUT) to file the reply and fixed the matter for further hearing on April 13, when other related petitions have been listed.

-The high court also condoned the Delhi Police for the delay in filing the revision petition.
+The judge also condoned the delay by the Delhi Police in filing the revision petition saying, "I will condone the delay in a matter like this".

+''State has taken a little time to come but now we have also come.
+There is a short delay in filing the revision petition.
+It is a bureaucratic delay,'' senior advocate Dayan Krishnan, representing the state, said.

+While AVUT has already filed a petition seeking enhancement of punishment for the convicts, the Ansals, Sharma and Batra have moved separate pleas for setting aside their conviction in the case.
+The high court had earlier issued notices on all the petitions.

 While upholding the conviction of the Ansal brothers, the trial court had acquitted co-accused Anup Singh.